 Those who love core engineering will get a gentle introduction to algorithms and data science.

-- There will be 10 classes in total and are repeated circularly.
-So, after the 10th class, the first class starts again.
+- There will be 10 classes in total and we repeat them circularly.
+So, after the 10th class, the first class starts.

 Live Hours: 1 hour per week